Reviews You Can Rely On

 Comfort

 When the laces are snugged up, side panels are pulled into place around the foot, providing a secure fit from the midfoot down to the toe.
 A molded toe cap keeps you from inadvertently stubbing your toe on a rock or a tree root (though it won't keep you from tripping on it in the first place).
-The only issue regarding comfort we had was due to the height of the ankle cuff.
-It is barely higher than a standard low-cut cuff, so we had a bit of rubbing that was solved by just wearing a thinner sock.
+The only issue we had regarding comfort was the ankle cuff's height.
+It is a little higher than a standard low-cut cuff, so we had some rubbing when wearing short socks, something we didn't experience while wearing other models.

 Credit: Ryan Huetter